We’re all hoping for a better, more travel-focused 2021. The Airbnb trends are in, and it’s looking good for the

 Airbnb Trends: Eco & Wellness Retreats

 Industry experts agree that wellness tourism is going to explode in 2021.
 Next year will see meditation, healthy eating, and relaxing in nature emphasized as a critical part of any holiday break.
 There’s nothing quite like a global pandemic to kick travelers in the backside to get on the health wagon and enjoy a more holistic view of wellness holidays.
-Airbnb’s located in predominantly undisturbed, isolated locations will see an increase in bookings as people opt to choose “get out of the city” in a very literal fashion.
+Airbnb locations located in predominantly undisturbed, isolated locations will see an increase in bookings as people opt to choose “get out of the city” in a very literal fashion.

 Hosts that also offer nature-focused experiences and proximity to outdoor attractions and activities will see an increase in popularity as people turn to more exclusive, secluded holiday destinations.
 Airbnb users have also responded more favorably to eco-friendly properties, as eco-consciousness continues to grow in importance.

 This gives rise to the next major travel trend for 2021…

 Airbnb Trends: Alternative Accommodation Options

 Travel industry insiders are forecasting that travelers will opt for more alternative types of accommodation next year.
 Airbnb vacation rental hosts with more unique properties will most probably see an increase in interest in 2021 as travelers thirst for quirky and out-of-the-ordinary experiences.

 Treehouses, yurts, domes, glass cabins, igloos, and chalets in beautiful locations with Instagram-worthy views were all the rage towards the end of 2020 and that popularity will continue well into 2021.

 Privacy has never been a more critical concern for travelers.
 Staying in crowded resorts, shared hostels, and shared homes saw a sharp decrease in popularity when COVID-19 started making headlines.
 Bookings for these types of accommodations have not yet returned to their pre-pandemic popularity.

 Airbnb Trends: Shorter, More Expensive Stays

 As 2020 was a complete write-off in terms of travel for most people, the new year is set to see people return to recreational travel.
-Interestingly, some have predicted that travelers started leaning more towards shorter, more opulent stays towards the end of 2020.
-We don’t think this will be an industry-wide trend, but it’s good to keep yourself in the know about smaller trends that you can get involved in.
+Interestingly, some have predicted that travelers started leaning more toward shorter, more opulent stays towards the end of 2020.